WebAssembly/component-model/design/mvp/Explainer.md

 first two parameters) and reallocate.
 If the Canonical ABI needs `realloc`, validation requires this option to be present (there is no default).

-The `(post-return <funcidx>)` option may only be present in `canon.lift` and specifies a core function to be called with the original return values after they have finished being read, allowing memory to be deallocated and destructors called.
+The `(post-return ...)` option may only be present in `canon lift` and specifies a core function to be called with the original return values after they have finished being read, allowing memory to be deallocated and destructors called.
 This immediate is always optional but, if present, is validated to have parameters matching the callee's return type and empty results.

-Based on this description of the AST, the [Canonical ABI explainer][Canonical ABI] gives a detailed walkthrough of the static and dynamic semantics of `canon.lift` and `canon.lower`.
+Based on this description of the AST, the [Canonical ABI explainer][Canonical ABI] gives a detailed walkthrough of the static and dynamic semantics of `lift` and `lower`.

-One high-level consequence of the dynamic semantics of `canon.lift` given in the Canonical ABI explainer is that component functions are different from core functions in that all control flow transfer is explicitly reflected in their type.
-For example, with Core WebAssembly [exception handling] and [stack switching], a core function with type `(func (result i32))` can return an `i32`, throw, suspend or trap.
+One high-level consequence of the dynamic semantics of `canon lift` given in the Canonical ABI explainer is that component functions are different from core functions in that all control flow transfer is explicitly reflected in their type.
+For example, with Core WebAssembly [exception-handling] and [stack-switching], a core function with type `(func (result i32))` can return an `i32`, throw, suspend or trap.
 In contrast, a component function with type `(func (result string))` may only return a `string` or trap.
 To express failure, component functions can return `expected` and languages with exception